Flunksch/Flunksch/README.md

 # Hi there! 👋

 # About me
-I'm Peter Schrøder, I'm new to coding and with a love for Python, Ml, LLM, Gen AI and AI in general.
-I am currently looking to become good enough for a change in career, maybe as junior.
+I'm Peter Schrøder, new to coding but passionate about Python, ML, LLM, Gen AI, and AI in general.
+I'm currently on a journey to become proficient enough to make a career change, possibly as a junior developer.

 # Technologies & Skills
 - 💻 Proficient in Python
+-

-## Get in Touch
+# Get in Touch

 - 📧 Email: flunksch@gmail.com
 - 🔗 LinkedIn: www.linkedin.com/in/peter-schrøder